 At the Gold Coast Addiction & Treatment Rehab, we explain that people are not desert islands living in isolation from other human beings.
 In fact, we strongly believe that addictions begin and end in relationships.
-It’s through unhealthy relationships that we are damaged and it’s through healthy relationships that we are healed…!
-Johann Hari explains in his book, ‘Chasing the Scream’ that addictions are a substitute for love and that human beings are longing for human connection.
-If we don’t develop loving meaningful relationships, we will turn to addictions as cheap substitutes.
+It’s through unhealthy relationships that we are damaged and it’s through healthy relationships that we are healed.

 We have seen many people completing treatment, only to find the same patterns and behaviours in place within their family systems…; just as they left them before they went into rehab.
 Going back into a broken family system where distrust and hurt is still just as strong as the day a person entered rehab, will place enormous risk of relapse on the person leaving rehab and coming back into this environment.

 When a person contacts us for treatment, we send them and their loved ones resources to start the process of recovery together as a team and invite everyone to work towards the same goal.
+We encourage them all to watch the videos on our SERVICES page to ensure everyone is speaking the same language and working from the same page.
 Sustainable Recovery!!!

 Feel welcome to forward these resources onto your friends and family if they are wanting help with a loved one using drugs…